mhaddaou/inception-42/README.md

 # volumes
 In Docker, a volume is a persistent storage location that is stored outside of a container's union file system and is used to store data that needs to persist beyond the life of a single container.
 Volumes can be shared and reused among containers, and they are stored in a part of the host file system that is managed by Docker.<br>

+# Network

+In Docker, a network is a virtual network that allows containers to communicate with each other and with the host system.
+Docker supports several types of networks, including bridge, host, and overlay networks.<br>

+### Bridge Network

+A bridge network is a virtual network that is created automatically when you install Docker.
+It allows containers on the same host to communicate with each other and with the host system.
+By default, all containers are connected to the bridge network, and you can use it to connect containers together and to the host system.<br>
+### Host Network

+A host network is a network that uses the host system's network stack and bypasses the virtual network entirely.
+This means that the containers on the host network are directly connected to the host system and are not isolated from it.<br>

+### Overlay Network

+An overlay network is a virtual network that spans multiple Docker hosts and allows containers on different hosts to communicate with each other.
+Overlay networks are used in Docker Swarm mode to allow containers to communicate across multiple nodes in a cluster.<br>